William F. Gill

-Over the course of his career, Mr. Gill has developed a wide-ranging practice with particular strengths in business counseling and in complex commercial, civil, environmental and criminal litigation.
-Mr. Gill comes to Holtec International after more than ten years at Archer & Greiner, P.C., where he represented clients in areas such as contract disputes, appellate matters, labor and employment, immigration and global mobility, municipal and governmental liability, insurance coverage, and construction disputes.
-Mr. Gill has experience with corporate issues, including M&A deals, non-disclosure, non-compete and non-disparagement agreements, lease agreements, service contracts and real estate sale agreements.
+Over the course of his career, Gill has developed a wide-ranging practice with particular strengths in business counseling and complex commercial, civil, environmental and criminal litigation.
+Gill comes to Holtec after nearly eleven years at Archer & Greiner, P.C., where he represented clients in areas including contract disputes, appellate matters, labor and employment, immigration and global mobility, municipal and governmental liability, insurance coverage and construction disputes.
+While at Archer & Greiner, Gill also handled corporate issues, including mergers and acquisitions, non-disclosure, non-compete and non-disparagement agreements, lease agreements, service contracts and real estate sale agreements.

-Before Archer & Greiner, Mr. Gill was a commercial litigation attorney focused on complex civil litigation matters in the Philadelphia office of a large international law firm.
-In 2007, Mr. Gill was an Assistant District Attorney for the City of Philadelphia, where he acquired extensive trial experience while prosecuting dozens of misdemeanor trials and hundreds of felony preliminary hearings.
+Before Archer & Greiner, Gill was a commercial litigation attorney at Reed Smith, a large international law firm, where his practice focused on complex civil litigation matters.
+In 2007, Gill was awarded an externship with the Assistant District Attorney’s Office for the City of Philadelphia, where he acquired extensive trial experience while prosecuting dozens of misdemeanor trials and hundreds of felony preliminary hearings.

-Mr. Gill has a J.D. from Rutgers Law School in Camden and B.A. from Washington & Lee University.
-During law school, Mr. Gill was named as an editor of the Rutgers Law Review and also enjoyed representing Camden-based clients as a student-attorney through the Rutgers Community Development Clinic.
+Gill earned his Juris Doctor from Rutgers Law School in Camden and a Bachelor of Arts degree from Washington & Lee University.
+During law school, Gill was named as an editor of the Rutgers Law Review and enjoyed representing Camden-based clients as a student-attorney through the Rutgers Community Development Clinic.